lechristian/personal-website/static/blurbs/1-christianle_com_purpose.md

 solution very clean or affordable.
 Hence the move to React/Flux and a "universal" app.
 Ooohhh buzz words, added benefit of the technology change.

+Oh and go ahead, turn off Javascript.
+It's not an SEO thing but at least now I won't have to listen to people saying *"hmmmmm won't work on IE8, you should fix that"*.
+And yea I know it's not going to be the prettiest website on IE8, I frankly just don't care.
+Please move to a modern browser, a more secure browser, if you're reading this on IE8/9 and feeling offended.
+Trust me it's for your own good.

 #### Learning

 I've been using React and Redux for all my project as of recent but they were